Everything You Need to Know About Vonage Robocall Blocking

 - When scammers ask you to provide your credit card details, give them the virtual card number instead of your real one

-- DoNotPay can obtain all the information you need to file a complaint against the fraudsters
+- DoNotPay can obtain their information through the payment network so that you can file a complaint against the fraudsters

 How Does Robo Revenge Work?